Skip to Content

 What’s new

-Crews conduct watermain flushing in West Kelowna neighbourhoods as part of the City’s annual maintenance of the distribution system.
+Crews conduct watermain flushing, using hydrants to scour accumulated sediment from within the pipes, as part of the City’s annual maintenance of the distribution system.

-When watermain flushing is occurring in your area, a related Water Quality Advisory will be in effect; please see our interactive map to determine if a Water Quality Advisory is in effect in your area.
+Please, see our interactive map to determine if a water quality advisory is in effect in your area.

-To learn more about a Water Quality Advisory and other types of water related notices and orders, please read Interior Health's Drinking Water For Everyone resources.
+To learn more about a water quality advisory and other types notices and orders, please read Interior Health's Drinking Water For Everyone resources.

 Flushing schedule and maps